dysonprotocol/docs/docs/tutorials/write-to-storage.md

 ---
-sidebar_position: 1
+sidebar_position: 3
 ---
 import Usage from '@site/src/components/Usage';
 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-# How to Store and Fetch Data
+# Store and Fetch Data

 Saving to storage is a way to save state on the blockchain.
 This opens up a lot more possibilities for richer blockchain apps.